themav/xericity-firmware/README.md

 FAQ
 ---
 Q1.
-Will you port this converter to the QMK firmware project?
+Will you port this converter to the QMK/VIA(L) firmware project?
- A. At some point I am very likely to redo this to eliminate the dependency on AVR, and, at that time I will likely consider porting to QMK.
+ A. At some point I am very likely to redo this to eliminate the dependency on AVR, and, at that time I will likely consider porting to QMK and/or VIA(L).
+Q2.
+What type of hardware is required for this?
+ A. While this primarily targets my "Xericity" converter hardware, a homemade adaptor is possible.
+See the protocol docs for more information.